Megan Knowlton Balne

 “Successful Writing for a Judicial Internship,” Rutgers School of Law-Camden, January 2013

-COVID Discrimination Ruling Puts NJ Employers on Notice,” Co-author, Hyland Levin Shapiro News Alert, February 2023
+COVID Discrimination Ruling Puts NJ Employers on Notice,” Co-author, Hyland Levin Shapiro LLP News Alert, February 2023

 “Appellate Division Offers Long-Awaited Guidance on Key RULLCA Provisions,” New Jersey State Bar Association Business Law Section Newsletter, June 2022

-Supreme Court Issues Opinions Regarding COVID-19 Vaccine Mandates,” Co-author, Hyland Levin Shapiro News Alert, January 2022
+Supreme Court Issues Opinions Regarding COVID-19 Vaccine Mandates,” Co-author, Hyland Levin Shapiro LLP News Alert, January 2022

-OSHA Resumes Implementation and Enforcement of Vaccine Mandate,” Co-author, Hyland Levin Shapiro News Alert, December 2021
+OSHA Resumes Implementation and Enforcement of Vaccine Mandate,” Co-author, Hyland Levin Shapiro LLP News Alert, December 2021

-Biden Administration Issues Federal Contractor Vaccine Mandate,” Co-author, Hyland Levin Shapiro News Alert, October 2021
+Biden Administration Issues Federal Contractor Vaccine Mandate,” Co-author, Hyland Levin Shapiro LLP News Alert, October 2021

 NJ Supreme Court Sends Employee’s Claims to Jury Without Corroborating Evidence,” Author, Hyland Levin Shapiro LLP News Alert, June 2021